 Even though you will be making a conscious effort to help the environment, you will also be receiving benefits from reducing your food waste:

-4. A well-organised, fresh-smelling pantry.
+- A well-organized, fresh-smelling pantry.
 There will be no bad smell or messy food waste around your pantry.

 Featured image by Marco Verch/Flickr.